tessel/t2-start/webserver.md

   }
 {% endhighlight %}

 In order to make code pushing more efficient, Tessel only pushes the entry point file and its Node dependencies by default.
-Since index.html is not included in this default push, we'll need to explicitly require it with a .tesselinclude file.
-(Read more about project files [here](https://tessel.io/docs/cli#usage))
+Since index.html is not included in this default push, we'll need to explicitly require it with a .tesselinclude file (Read more about project files [here](https://tessel.io/docs/cli#usage)).

 Create a new file called `.tesselinclude` and copy and paste the following: